DavideLigari/disease-prediction/documents/workflow.md

 ## 5. Feature definition

-Define which features will be used to make predictions.
-Network features
+Some of the metrics defined so far can be used as features for prediction in conjunction with symmptom occurrence.

+Features:
+    -Feature vector of symptoms (one-hot encoding)
+    -Symptom occurrence
+    -Symptom commonality
+Alternative features:
+    -Community clustering in place of the symptoms vector

 ## 6. Model creation

-Train different model with different parameters to find the best one
+Create a neural network which predicts the disease

 ## 7. Comparison between models

 Compare model with network features and the model without them.
+In particular, compare the model using the one-hot encoding of the symptoms against the network leveraging the spatial reduction given by the community clustering.